Open to the Public

 The preserve is open for visitation and has existing trails on its moderate to rugged terrain.
 For more information please consult the Conservancy’s Preserves Visitation Guidelines.

 From Bloomington take S.R.
 46 east for 19 miles to Nashville.
 Turn left (north) on S.R.
 135 and travel approximately four miles to Greasy Creek Road, turning right and immediately going left onto Freeman Ridge Road.
-Continue for about one mile to a wooden preserve sign on the right side of the road.
-The preserve is on the south side of the road and is marked by a wooden preserve sign.
-Park along the north side of the road just past the preserve sign.
+Continue for 1.4 miles and look for a wooden preserve sign on the left side of the road.
+Follow a gravel drive off the north side of Freeman Ridge Road to a small parking area.
+A trail head is located on the far east side of the parking area.